Create a Tobacco- and Vape-Free School

 Why include staff and visitors, and not just students?

 Teachers, staff and school visitors can be powerful role models for students.
-Witnessing adults use tobacco and vape products can encourage the use of tobacco products for students.
+Seeing adults use tobacco and vape products can encourage the use of tobacco products for students.
 Allowing exceptions for school staff and visitors creates a mixed message for students.

 Are vape detectors an effective form of prevention in schools?